TungnxUIT/Complier/README.md

 This project was written in C++ by Visual Studio.
 You can open ***compiler.sln*** through Visual Studio.

-Or using other platforms such as Visual Studio Code, CodeBlock,... for reading c++ file instead using Visual Studio.
+Or using other platforms such as Visual Studio Code, CodeBlock,... for reading .cpp file instead using Visual Studio.

 ## Suported Instruction